bhaskar4n/watermarker/README.md

 requirements: python 2.7 and PIL(Python image library)

-create a folder(images) and put all your images inside the folder (Don't change the name of the folder)
+first, create a folder(images) and put all your images inside the folder (Don't change the name of the folder)

 <img src = "https://raw.githubusercontent.com/bhaskar4n/watermarker/master/screen%20shots/one.PNG"/>